FRSH-0109/STM32_WS2812B_Example/README.md

 Used:
 - STM32G030C8 microcontroller
 - WS2812B addressable LEDs tape
-- STM32CubeIDE (dedicated IDE for STM microcontrollers)
+- STM32CubeIDE (dedicated IDE for ST microcontrollers)

 WS2812B driver libs are written in C and are separated from STM32 HAL or other hardware dependent parts of project.
 Library consists of: